 Beef and Dairy forms and downloads

-4-H members leasing a livestock project must file a Livestock Verification Form with their local 4-H office.
+4-H members owning or leasing a livestock project must file a Livestock Verification Form with their local 4-H office.
 Dairy and Beef Verification Forms are due May 1 and Goat, Sheep and Alpaca forms are due June 1.
-NOTE: DUE TO COVID-19 - FOR 2020 ONLY: DAIRY HEIFERS MUST BE LEASED OR OWNED BY MAY 15, 2020.

 This 4-H Livestock Verification Form must be filed by the deadline with your local 4-H office:

-This Livestock Lease Form is NOT to be filed with your 4-H office.
-This is for your use between the owner and leasee.
+The Livestock Lease Form is to be filed with your 4-H office by May 1st.